edbzn/blog/content/blog/building-a-reactive-store-using-react-and-typescript/index.md

 ```

 The last state is available using the `stream.map` operator over the `states` props.
-When an action is dispatched it triggers a React `setState` which automatically re-renders our view.
+Any dispatched action triggers a React `setState` which automatically re-renders our view.

 ## Benefits